GPUOpen-Tools/vscode_extensions/literal-preview/README.md

 # Literal Preview

-This extension provides a way to preview literals in different numerical representations when hovering over them.
+This extension provides a way to preview hexadecimal literals in different numerical representations when hovering over them.

 Open the command palette (`Ctrl+Shift+P`) and type `Enable: Preview Literals` to enable hovering over literals.
 Type `Disable: Preview Literals` to disable the feature.

 ## Features

-Previewing a
-- 32bit **floating point** literal
-- 32bit **hexadecimal** literal
+Previewing a **hexadecimal** literal as
-- 32bit **decimal** literal

-as
 - 32bit **floating point** value
 - 2x 16bit **floating point** value
 - 32bit **signed integer** value
 - 2x 16bit **signed integer** value
 - 32bit **unsigned integer** value
 - 2x 16bit **unsigned integer** value
+- 16bit or 32bit **binary**

 The higher 16bit values are always shown first.
+If the literal fits into 16bit, only the 16bit values are shown.
+If a literal maps to zero, no tooltip is shown.

 ## Known Issues

-- There is no explicit support for NaN and Infinity for floating point literals.
-- Negated literals are not recognized
+- Negated literals are not recognized.
+- Hovering over floating point values interprets the pre-decimal positions as hexadecimal value.

 ## Release Notes